This article is based on a conversation between Vivun CEO, Matthew Darrow and Product Leader, Russell Witham, on The Unexpected Lever podcast.

 So what would it look like for agentic AI to move the needle on the technical selling work that represents the majority of buyer time and seller efforts in the sales cycle?

-In general, a lot of companies are starting to experiment with the foundational LLMs, and we’re seeing small vendors emerge with chat bots to answer questions and fill out RFP documents.
+In general, a lot of companies are starting to experiment with the foundational LLMs, and we’re seeing small vendors emerge with chat bots to answer questions, surface pre-loaded battle cards, summarize calls, and fill out RFP documents.

-While helpful, this doesn’t get at the root of the core strategic work of what SEs do.
+While helpful, this doesn’t get at the root of the core strategic work of what experts ellers do.

-This approach really misses the mark on the essence of what makes Sales Engineering work so valuable, what makes companies spend hundreds of thousands of dollars per year on individual SEs, and why buyers don’t trust anyone else on your selling team.
+This approach really misses the mark on the essence of what makes the work of your best performing reps so valuable, what makes companies spend hundreds of thousands of dollars per year on individual AEs, and why buyers don’t trust anyone else on your selling team.

-You can’t just ask ChatGPT or Claude to create a demo or customer solution and expect a quality output, because foundational models are not useful for replicating the complexity of hybrid human roles.
+You can’t just ask ChatGPT or Claude to create a value case or stakeholder map and expect a quality output, because foundational models are not useful for replicating the complexity of hybrid human roles.

 Why?
 There are 2 major problems: